-LTC Properties, Inc., a Maryland corporation, has adopted The 2004 Restricted Stock Plan of LTC Properties, Inc. (the "Plan"), effective Date"), for the benefit of its eligible employees, consultants and directors.
+LTC Properties, Inc., a Maryland corporation, has adopted The 2004 Restricted Stock Plan of LTC Properties, Inc. (the "Plan"), effective .
+2004 (the "Effective Date"), for the benefit of its eligible employees, consultants and directors.

 The purposes of the Plan are as follows: